remote-no-code/FPGA-IP-DEVELOPMENT/Task3/readme.md

 This step transforms the GPIO from a simple block into a realistic peripheral .

-## Step 3: Integrate the Multi-Register GPIO IP into the SoC (Mandatory)
+## Step 3: Integrate the Multi Register GPIO IP into the SoC (Mandatory)

 ### Purpose of This Step